gunturusaikrishna/Item-Catalog/README.md

 3) For accessing new user.

-4)For running the main program.
+4) For running the main program.

 ## REQUIREMENTS: